Provar

 Above: View of the generated Webhook URL.

-Step 2: Add a new web service connection in Provar.
+Step 2: Add a new web service connection in Automation.

-Create your test script with the given below connection details.
+Create your test script with the connection details given below.

 Above: Adding a new web service connection.